MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Essential_Commands.md

 * `sed 's/source/target/' file`

   In any row of file, it will change first occurrence of source to target.
 Print all rows e.g
-  * `sed 's/james/davids/' file1.txt` - will replace the first occurence of james to davids in the file1.txt
+  * `sed 's/james/davids/' file1.txt` - will replace the first occurence in the row of james to davids in the file1.txt

+* `sed 's/source/target/g' file`

+  In any row of file, it will change all occurrences of source to target.
+Print all rows

+* `sed 's/source/target/gI'`

+  In any row of file, it will change all occurrences of source to target.
+Ignore case = case insensitive.
+Print all rows

+* `sed -n '/source/p' file`

+  It will print only rows that contain source

+  It is equal to grep source file
+  * `sed -n 2,4p file`

+    It prints rows from 2 to 4

+* `sed '/source/d' file`

+   Delete rows with source

+   * 'sed '2,$d' a.txt = will delete from the second line till the end of the file in a.txt

+* `sed -n 12d file`

+   Delete row 12

+* `sed '3 i newline' file`

+    It will insert newline as line 3
+    * `sed '3 i hello' file.txt` = will insert hello in line 3 in file.txt